Maloulou99/Chatbot/README.md

 The search is based on your ingredients and preferences.

 ## Introduction
-The chatbot is implemented in Python.
-Users can enter their ingredients and preferences using the input function, and the chatbot provides recipe recommendations tailored to their input.
+The Chatbot is implemented in Python.
+Users can enter their ingredients and preferences using the input function, and the Chatbot provides recipe recommendations tailored to their input.
 Natural language processing (NLP) techniques are used by the chatbot to accurately process user input.

 ### Clone the repository
 Clone the repository to your local machine: